-This chapter covers some common problems that may be encountered while using the Wireless Router and some possible solutions to them.
-If you follow the suggested steps and the Wireless Router still does not function properly, contact your dealer for further advice.
+This chapter covers some common problems that may be encountered while using the Wireless Broadband router and some possible solutions to them.
+If you follow the suggested steps and the Wireless Broadband router still does not function properly, contact your dealer for further advice.